Contra Roosh V. on Evolution

 Contraception, homosexuality, natural celibacy, the love of truth or of beauty, accepting submission signals [in fighting], adopting children, and resenting baby snatchers: what a heavy catalogue of errors!
 It singles out our species as being the most hopelessly stupid of all the pupils in the great school of natural selection.

 Blame is a moral notion.
-The “errors” of evolution are not moral errors, they are just variants that are selected against.
+The “errors” of evolution are not moral errors.
+They are just variants that are selected against.

 …scientific theory cannot possibly reprehend, in any way at all, any actual facts.
 It can explain them, predict them, describe them, but it cannot condemn them as errors.
 Astronomy cannot criticize certain arrangements of stars or planets as erroneous, and no more can biology criticize certain organisms, or characteristics of them, as erroneous.